 Intellectual Property 101 for Business Owners

-Although many business owners have a general idea of what intellectual property is, most are not as familiar with the different types of intellectual property and what may be protected.
+Although many business owners have a general idea of the concept of intellectual property, most are not as familiar with the different types of intellectual property and what can be protected.
 This can be an expensive learning curve given that intellectual property often represents one of the largest asset classes a business owns.